lino-framework/book/docs/specs/noi/care.rst

 Overview
 ========

-**Lino Care** is a variant of :ref:`noi` specialized for organizations who help people caring for each other.
+**Lino Care** is for organizations who help people caring for each other.
 These might be old people, orphans, immigrants, disabled, addicts, or just "normal" people without any handicap.

-While :ref:`noi` was originally used as a ticketing system for the :ref:`Lino team <lino.team>` and other open source software teams, we realized that we can use almost the same concepts for managing "social tickets".
-A different context, but a similar database structure.

 Design choices